Registration Fees

 DDS, MBA

 Dr. Robert Rada, DDS, MBA is a Clinical Professor in the Department of Oral Medicine and Diagnostic Science at the University of Illinois College of Dentistry.
 He also maintains a private practice in La Grange, Illinois focusing on patients with special needs.
-Individuals with IDD of all ages are cared or in his practice.
+Individuals with intellectual and developmental disabilities of all ages are cared for in his practice.
 Advanced behavior management, anesthesia care and hospital dentistry are all part of his practice.
 Dr. Rada has facilitated many live patient courses to assist dentists and dental students in their learning to care for the patients with special needs.
 He teaches in the Group Practice Clinics and currently has dental students rotate through his private practice and directs the Special Care Dental Track at UIC.

 David Itzkoff